mcwhittemore/dyno-item-size/README.md

 # Dyno Item Size

-This is a simple untility to calculate the size of an item as [DynamoDB]() would.
-The goal of this project is to be accruate within a byte so that you can make optimized requests to DynamoDB.
+This is a simple utility to calculate the size of an item as [DynamoDB](https://aws.amazon.com/documentation/dynamodb/) would.
+The goal of this project is to be accurate within a byte so that you can make optimized requests to DynamoDB.

 ## Usage